-Rotating courses are offered over a three-year cycle, providing intense instruction in particularly important or difficult topics.
-These include head and neck surgical anatomy and dissections, including nasal anatomy and septorhinoplasty, paranasal sinus anatomy and endoscopic surgery, laryngeal anatomy and surgery, myocutaneous flap anatomy and reconstructive flap surgery, and pathology.
+Rotating courses are offered over a two-year cycle, providing intense instruction in particularly important or difficult topics.
+These include head and neck surgical anatomy and dissections, paranasal sinus anatomy and endoscopic surgery, laryngeal anatomy and surgery, myocutaneous flap anatomy and reconstructive flap surgery.

-Knowledge of temporal bone anatomy and surgical skills are developed in the Temporal Bone Surgical Anatomy Laboratory.
-Each resident is provided with a set of basic instruments and is encouraged to spend time drilling regularly throughout the year.
-An intensive course is given each year for ten weeks during which each resident dissects several temporal bones with careful supervision.
+Knowledge of temporal bone anatomy and surgical skills are developed in our state of the art Temporal Bone Surgical Anatomy Laboratory.
+An intensive course is given each year for ten weeks during which each resident dissects several temporal bones with careful supervision from Otology faculty.
+In addition, each resident is provided with a set of basic instruments and is encouraged to spend time drilling regularly throughout the year.

-In conjunction with the temporal bone anatomy course, a review of the endoscopic anatomy of the paranasal sinuses is given by the full time faculty.
-This intensive review using hands on cadaver dissections is an essential element in learning the immensely popular and successful technique of endoscopic sinus surgery.
+In conjunction with the temporal bone anatomy course, the full time Rhinology faculty gives a review of the endoscopic anatomy of the paranasal sinuses.
+This intensive course, using hands on cadaver dissections, is an essential element in learning the immensely popular and successful technique of endoscopic sinus surgery.

 For more information or if you have any questions, please contact Mary Cerveny, the Residency Coordinator, at email@example.com or 216-844-8433.

 Cliff Megerian, MD